Unhealthy Diet Linked To Poor Mental Health, Study Finds

 The dataset included extensive information about health behaviors (consumption of fruits, vegetables, fast food, soda, sugar), health status (e.g. Body Mass Index), and socio-demographics (race, gender, education, martial status, poverty, geography etc.) of respondents.

 The results showed that nearly 17 percent of California adults are likely to suffer from mental illness.
-More than 13 percent are likely to experience moderate psychological distress, and nearly four percent are likely to experience severe psychological distress.
-The researchers note that previous research has linked, for instance, high intake of sugar and processed foods with depression bipolar disorder.
+More than 13 percent are likely to experience moderate psychological distress, and nearly 4 percent are likely to experience severe psychological distress.
+The researchers note that previous research has linked, for instance, high intake of sugar and processed foods with depression and bipolar disorder.

 In a press release, lead author Jim E. Banta stated the following.